 Just after ordering at the counter and going to the table, the waitress served us a bonus pea soup as a surprise from the staff.
 We liked the soup and it was a perfect starter!
 In Norway we are definitely not used to get anything for free, so it was a nice gesture.
 And the main dishes came quickly to the table too.
 If we compare it in volume of food that you get served on the plate, this is definitely the most food you can get served anywhere in Oslo, that means a really good value for money.
 And we mean, LOTS OF food, actually we struggled to eat everything because we were so full!
 Azadi Restaurant at Grønland is a totally new restaurant that have prices around 100,- NOK ($12), which is quite cheap, for every meal that they have.
 The restaurant is surprisingly spacious and they have funky lights in the roof that are blinking in different colors.
 So, taking your kids here will be a fun experience for sure.
 If you don’t mind blinking lights, then Azadi is something for you.
 Well, you should come for the food, nothing else, because the food is indeed very delicious and the service is great too.
 We tried a chicken meal with couscous rice and a pasta alike chicken meal with spaghetti that were yummy, both served on huge plates (platters 22 and 24 on the menu).
 The dishes came with vegetables, salad, lemon, beets and red onion.
 I will say they serve food in American portions here, not European for sure.
 That means you will need to go here when your stomach is crying for food and you haven’t eaten anything in advance.
 The waitress at the restaurant smiled to us and gave us everything we needed.
 This is the kind of service that you should expect in expensive restaurants, but since everything is cheap in Azadi, we came in with absolutely no expectations at all.
 Azadi Restaurant didn’t disappoint us in any issue.
 You get good value for money, that’s sure, and in this restaurant we can say that the price is right for sure.
 We paid for everything when we finished eating and they gave us a friendly smile when we said good bye.

-Map of where to find Azadi
+Info about where to find Azadi Restaurant

 Azadi Restaurant sits just side by side with a 24 hour grocery store on Grønland.
 On the other side for it, you find the Grønland Basar shopping center with Max Burger fast food chain.
 The Azadi Restaurant is easy to locate from the Grønlandsleiret street from Grønland Basar entrance.
 To get here, you need to cross Grønlandsleiret from it.
 But you also can take the Bus Line 37 or 60 to Tøyengata or Norbygata bus station.
 If you take the Bus Line 37, then it’s only 40 meter in walking distance!
 Grønland metro subway station is also near, which sits about 200 meters away from the restaurant.